-Especially when we’ve had trauma in past relationships, it can be tempting to “test” new relationships in order to justify leaving or to get the other person to prove they will stick around.
+Especially when we’ve had trauma in past relationships, it can be tempting to “test” new relationships to justify leaving or to get the other person to prove they will stick around.

-Healthy boundaries mean developing the courage and self-control to focus on the here-and-now of building relationship instead of testing.
-Communicate with your partner before taking them farther, emotionally, than they feel ready to go with you, and see how it feels mutually disclosing trauma that is smaller before engaging the big stuff.
+Healthy boundaries mean developing the courage and self-control to focus on the here-and-now of building relationships instead of testing.
+Communicate with your partner before taking them farther, emotionally, than they feel ready to go with you.
+See how it feels mutually disclosing smaller trauma before engaging the big stuff.

 Disclosing Trauma: Tiered Approach

-When I posted the image above, feedback revied helped form an important conversation and contributed to my process of creating this image below on how to tell people about trauma you’ve expereinced.
+When I posted the image above, the feedback received helped form an important conversation.
+It also contributed to my process of creating this image below on how to tell people about the trauma you’ve experienced.